Intel Posts Another Record Quarter and Year, Shortages to Recede in Second Half

-Even with the company's stellar financial performance, a few questions weigh heavily on the mind going into the earnings call: How is competition from AMD impacting Intel, the status of the ongoing chip shortages, the extent of recent purported layoffs, and if the company is expanding outsourcing of production capacity.
+Even with the company's stellar financial performance, a few questions weigh heavily going into the earnings call: How is competition from AMD impacting Intel, what is the status of the ongoing chip shortages and the extent of recent purported layoffs, and will Intel expand outsourcing of production capacity?
 Let's cut through the financial numbers to try to address those questions.

 Desktop PC/Server Sales and Impact of AMD Competition